 --emergency-pause-triggerfileflag aims to quickly shut down collectors.
 The main idea of the feature is to quickly free monitored databases and networks of any extra “monitoring effect” load.

 pgwatch2 v1.9 – Additional Features

 You’ll find many other new features and improvements in pgwatch2 v1.9.
 Some may be more important to your use case than those highlighted above.
-Please see the release notes for a complete list of new and changed features.
+For the latest documentation see here.

 pgwatch2 v.19 – What’s Changed

 - upgrade to Go 1.17, closes #440 by @pashagolub in #441

 - Grafana updated to the latest version by @yanchenko-igor in #428

 - bigger upstream merge batch by @kmoppel-cognite in #431